- What's New

 in front of it.
 Locate the read replica to be scaled and choose More > Scale Storage Space in the Operation column.

-- Click the read replica to enter the Basic Information page.
+Alternatively, click the read replica name to go to the Basic Information page.
 In the Storage Space area, click Scale Storage Space.

 - On the displayed page, specify the new storage space and click Next.